tobyscott25/webpack-mfe-demo/README.md

 - Routing and sub-routing with React Router in the parent app and microfrontends
 - Each microfrontend has its own 404 page
 - Authentication and protected routes in parent app
+- Shared component library between parent app and microfrontends for UI consistency

+Features to add:

+- Error Boundaries in parent app incase a microfrontend crashes
+- Support for multiple environments (dev, staging, prod)

 ### Running locally